anacarolina-arellano/MyToDoList/README.md

-### **PG20 T5 Mobile - iOS - A2:  A2: Todo App Impersistence**
+### **PG20 T5 Mobile - iOS - A3: Persistent Todo App**
 By: Ana Carolina Arellano Alvarez

-- This project contains the UI designed for the Todo List application, it also implements the functionalities of adding new lists, new tasks to the lists, deleting lists, checking items as completed/incompleye.
-Persistance is going to be developed for the next deliveries
+- This project contains the UI designed for the Todo List application, it also implements the functionalities of adding new lists, new tasks to the lists, deleting lists, checking items as completed/incomplete.
+Data is saved in a file to achieve persistency.
+- Checking items as completed is not persistent as well as deleting items.

 #### **Download/Install**
 ---------